yuemori/active_any/README.md

 # ActiveAny

 A utility for quering interface to any objects like ActiveRecord.
-This gem support for querying, association, enum, and relation.
+This gem support for querying, association and relation.

+This gem is not stable version.
+Be careful.

 ## Installation